 Today’s itinerary will feature a visit to Jakar Dzong, and 2 additional Buddhist temples, Kurje Lhakhang and Jambay Lhakhang.
 If time allows, we will do some hiking in the area and shopping in the village.
+We may also visit a cheese factory and a brewery.
 Tonight we stay in a traditional small lodge.

 Today we will visit the Burning Lake of the Great Treasure Revealer “Pedma Lingpa,” who is a great figure in the History of Bhutan.
 Next, it’s on to the Nunnery and the village nearby where we’ll visit the local government school and interact with students and teachers.
 This evening we will take a short drive to the Chumey Valley and check into our quaint guest house.

 Today we will take a 2-hour drive to Trongsa, with a lovely hike to Gyetsa Valley en route.
 Trongsa is in the center of the country and is separated from both east and west by high mountain ranges.
+The Vanguard of the Warriors – Trongsa Dzongkhag is located near the center of Bhutan and was considered crucial in controlling the kingdom in earlier years.
 The dzong and surrounding town are perched above a gorge, with fine views of the Black Mountains to the south and west.
 It’s a sleepy and pleasant town, lined with whitewashed shops decorated with pot plants.

 Today we will start with a visit to the Trongsa Dzong which is one of the most impressive in the country.
 It can be seen from great distances from the Mangde Chhu Valley.
 Trongsa Dzong has been described as perched so high on a mountain that the clouds float below it.
 It is one of the most aesthetic and magnificent works of traditional Bhutanese architecture.
 After our visit to the Dzong, we will head to Phobjikha valley where we’ll explore the Gangteng Monastery which is an important monastery of the Nyingmapa School of Buddhism.
 The monastery’s history dates back to the 17th century.
+We may be able to meet with the monks at the Gangtey Compa (depending on their schedule) or have time for mediation on our own.
 Afterward, we’ll stroll around the village nearby.

-We’ll start the morning with a visit to the Nature Conservation Center, afterward taking a short walk toward the Gangten Monastery.
+We’ll start the morning with a visit to the Nature Conservation Center, then take a short walk to the Gangten Monastery.
 After lunch, we’ll drive to Punakha and will pass by the Wangduephodrang district.
-The Wangduephondrang Dzong was burned down in July 2012 and is currently in ruins, though is currently under reconstruction.
 We’ll then visit Chhimi Lhakhang, the seat of Lama Drukpa Kuenley, popularly known as the “Mad Monk.”
 It’s a 20-minute brisk walk through the paddy fields and its village that leads to the Temple.
-That evening: relax.
+This evening: relax.

-From the Paro airport, you can fly to Bangkok and connect to other parts of Asia or return home.
+From Paro airport, we will return to Bangkok on our included flights.
+From there, you can connect to other parts of Asia or return home.
 Happy travels!

-Price includes: 9 nights accommodation; Ground transportation throughout the tour; Sightseeing with local Bhutanese guide(s); Entrance fees to sites and museums; Government taxes and fees; All meals.
-Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: 10 nights accommodation; Ground transportation throughout the tour; Sightseeing with local Bhutanese guide(s); Entrance fees to sites and museums; Government taxes and fees; All meals.
+Flight from Bangkok to Paro on Day 2 and flight from Paro to Bangkok on Day 11 (these flights are included and will be booked by HE Travel); The internal flight on Day 4 from Paro to Bumthang; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.
-Airfare within Bhutan is not included, but is estimated at approximately $240 and will be arranged by HE Travel.
+Not included: Airfare to and from Bangkok, our starting and ending point; Any needed post-tour nights in Bangkok; Personal items including alcoholic beverages, snacks, laundry, and telephone calls; Gratuities for guides and HE Travel host.

 Optional Tour Choices: